Business Valuations for Litigation and Divorce

 For most profitable SMEs, an earnings-based approach using maintainable earnings and an appropriate P/E multiple is the primary method.
 We typically cross-check against a net asset value calculation and, where data is available, comparable transaction multiples.
 The choice depends on the nature of the business and the purpose of the valuation.

-The court has discretion and often reduces or disapplies minority discounts in divorce cases, particularly where the majority shareholder-spouse retains control and the shares are not actually being sold on the open market.
+The court has discretion and often reduces or disapplies minority discounts in divorce cases.
+The discretion is most often used where the majority shareholder-spouse retains control and the shares are not being sold on the open market.
 Each case turns on its facts, but the starting point is that discounts should not produce an unfair outcome.
 In divorce or dissolution proceedings, the court's overriding objective is to achieve a fair settlement between the parties.

 We typically request 3 to 5 years of statutory accounts and management accounts.
 This period is sufficient to identify trends, strip out one-off items and establish maintainable earnings.
 Where the business has undergone significant change (acquisition, loss of a major client, restructuring), a longer period may be needed for context.